 The Fontana dell' Acqua Felice (1585-88), better known as the Fontana del Mosè(Fountain of Moses), was commissioned by Pope Sixtus V (r.
 1585-90) and designed by the aptly-named Domenico Fontana (1543-1607).

-In the centre of the fountain stands Moses, the work of Prospero Antichi (1555-99).
-The bas-relief to the left is by Giambattista della Porta (1535-1616) and depicts Aaron offering the Israelites water to drink.
-The other relief is by Flaminio Vacca (1538-1605) and depicts Joshua leading the Israelites across the river Jordan to defeat Jericho.
+In the centre of the fountain stands the prophet Moses, the work of Prospero Antichi (1555-99).
+The statue of Moses is flanked by two reliefs: Aaron Offering the Israelites Water to Drinkby Giambattista della Porta (1535-1616) and Joshua Leading the Israelites Across the River Jordan to Defeat Jericho by Flaminio Vacca (1538-1605).

 The four lions are copies of ancient Egyptian works; the originals having been removed by Pope Gregory XVI (r.
 1831-46), who wanted them for the Egyptian museum he had set up in the Vatican.